 This post includes affiliate links.
 We may get paid if you buy something or take an action after clicking on one of these links.
 We have not received any products for review.
 We suggest items we have enjoyed and hope you will too.
 DISCLOSURE

 When we have the time, we try to combine trips, whether by booking travel in multiple destinations, or simply by taking an extended stay on each end of a cruise.
 On our safari to East Africa, we added a week’s beach break in Zanzibar.
 This was a great way to relax after a strenuous itinerary and a chance to see the storied island – a destination we would not have visited if we weren’t ‘in the area’.
 The extended itinerary was great but did require more planning and organizational strategies.
-Here’s what worked for us:

 A Place for Everything, and Everything in Its Place

 Your Mom was right.
 Designate a spot for everything and you’ll be able to stay organized on a long multi-stop trip.
 You’ll also be able to quickly ascertain if you’ve left something behind!

 Keep travel documents organized for a long trip

 Share the wealth – If you are traveling with a partner or friend, have copies of essential documents carried by both people.
 Redundancy makes sense when you’re looking for quick access to important information.

 Share the wealth literally too – divide cash between you and your companion, and divide again within your own gear.